Product

 The important point: if either number is rising, collections are slowing down and cash is getting trapped in receivables.

-Forecasting AR Balances
+Forecasting AR balances

 When building financial models, A/R Days is often used to project future receivables: